cjunho/cjh/dimension/README.md

 FILES

-The code consists of five files:
+The code consists of four files:

 • BL_dimension.py is the main file that scales non-dimensional variables into dimensional variables;